Start page

 QWFYN – OE. cwic "quick", feon "to rejoice".

 Legendary Kiev princes Askold and Dir were also Anglo-Saxons.
 Their names can be deciphered as follows: Dir – OE. dieren "appreciate, praise", diere "dear, valuable, noble", Askold – OE. āscian "ask, demand", "call, elect" and eald (Eng. old), ealdor "prince, lord".
-Since the top of the Khazar Kaganate were Anglo-Saxons with a characteristic form of government, in Kiev Askold and Dir were a duumvirate.
+Since the top of the Khazar Kaganate were Anglo-Saxons with a characteristic form of government, in Kyiv Askold and Dir were a duumvirate.

 In private correspondence, Prof. Golden acknowledged my arguments as unconvincing and pointed out, among other things, that, judging by the surviving words, different groups of the population of the Khazar Khaganate spoke the East Turkic and West Turkic languages.
 I cannot argue with this, but it makes me wonder why the Khazars cannot be associated with any of the modern peoples of the North Caucasus.
 Likewise, it cannot be done for the Anglo-Saxons.
 In this case, it should be assumed that the Anglo-Saxons were only the ruling elite of the Khaganate, and over time they dissolved among other peoples, as happened with the Goths in the Crimea.
 Nevertheless, various, including material, evidence of the presence of the Anglo-Saxons in the North Caucasus may be preserved.
 Over time, they become more and more.
 First of all, they can be found in toponymy: